Reinstate Corporation: Everything You Need to Know

 When a corporation fails to remain in compliance, most states will automatically place the corporation on inactive status.
 The grace period allowed for a corporation to become compliant will vary from state to state.
 In Louisiana, a corporation has an extended time of three years before being placed on inactive status for failing to fulfill state requirements.
 However, in Georgia, the grace period is not so gracious, allowing only 60 days if a corporation fails to file the annual report.

 The reinstatement process can vary from state to state as well, as seen in Alaska, where no formal reinstatement is required.
 The corporation simply pays double the filing fees plus the total amount of fees for the time period the business was inactive.

 Most states allow a reinstatement after a fee has been paid along with its annual obligations, and in most states, reinstatement is only available for a certain number of years after dissolution.
 Texas allows a corporation to apply for reinstatement at any time if the corporation was placed inactive due to tax reasons.

 A reinstatement can take a considerable amount of time.
 The reinstatement application must be filed with both the Secretary of State and often the Department of Revenue or Taxation.
 It is important to research and examine the process and requirements subject to your home state when requesting a reinstatement.

 If a business has been administratively dissolved for less than 12 months, it can be reinstated by making an online payment; this payment can be made using a credit card.

 If you need help with knowing how to reinstate corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.